NiklasEi/cinnog_example/README.md

 **This [Cinnog] App is deployed on Netlify: https://cinnog.netlify.app/**

 Cinnog is a static site generator using [Leptos] with Bevy ECS as a data layer.
-It currently depends on the `m̀ain` branch of Leptos to be able to directly serve the output directory as a static website and better integrate the data layer.

 - `cargo make serve` serves the App with watch mode and hot-reload enabled.
 - `cargo make build` builds the project in release.
 The output will be in the `dist` directory and the command will not serve it, but quit instead.
 - `cargo make fmt` formats with `rustfmt` and `leptosfmt`.
 - `cargo make e2e` runs the end-to-end tests from the `end2end` directory using [Playwright].

-Cinnog is not yet published and this repository depends on the latest commit.

 ## The Data layer